CYX22222003/ProjectKorolev/README.md

 - Test the website by accessing the URL in the `Proof of concept`

 ## Project Management and SWE practices
-Our team manages projects using GitHub Issues, pull requests, and GitHub Projects, closely following Scrum Agile principles.
-We've also set up CI/CD automated pipelines with GitHub Actions to streamline both application development and deployment.
-Additionally, we organize our work into sprints within GitHub Projects to ensure efficient project management.
+Our team manages projects using GitHub Issues, pull requests, and GitHub Projects.
+We adopt the Scrum Agile principles in our project management.
+In addition, We haveve also set up CI/CD automated pipelines with GitHub Actions to streamline the development, integration and deployment of the application.
+Additionally, we organize our work by allocating tasks into sprints iteration within GitHub Projects to ensure efficient project management.
 Here are the key aspects of our setup:

 1. **GitHub Issues and Pull Requests**: We utilize GitHub Issues to track tasks, bugs, and feature requests.
 Pull requests are used for code reviews and merging changes, ensuring quality and collaboration.

 2. **GitHub Projects**: Our Kanban board in GitHub Projects visualizes our workflow.
-We organize our tasks into sprints, with columns typically labeled as "To Do", "In Progress", and "Done."
-This sprint-based approach helps us manage our workload in manageable iterations, ensuring we meet our goals efficiently.
+We allocate tasks into a two-week sprints iteration, with columns typically labeled as "To Do", "In Progress", and "Done."
+This sprint-based approach helps us manage our workload, ensuring we meet our goals efficiently.

-3. **CI/CD Pipelines**: Using GitHub Actions, we've automated our continuous integration and continuous deployment (CI/CD) processes.
-This automation handles everything from running tests to deploying the application, ensuring a smooth and efficient development cycle.
+3. **CI/CD Pipelines**: Using GitHub Actions, we have automated our continuous integration and continuous deployment (CI/CD) processes.
+This automation handles basic unit testing on integration and the deployment of the application.
+This ensures a smooth and efficient development cycle.

 ## Project Log
 [[https://docs.google.com/spreadsheets/d/1gZ-6_n4IHtcjVQOZL2AiwTfylYgo2e5X6lWn0AGaCjI/edit?usp=sharing]]